Christian M. 6 min read

 What is SoGEA?

-The key difference lies in the business broadband router.
-The SoGEA router is solely designed to handle internet traffic and does not include a port to plug in a phone or a microfilter to split voice and data signals.
-In contrast, FTTC routers are equipped to connect to both.
+The key difference lies in the broadband router.
+A SoGEA router is solely designed to handle internet traffic and does not include a port for a phone or a microfilter to split voice and data signals.
+In contrast, earlier FTTC routers were equipped to support both.

 Why was SoGEA introduced?